thundergolfer/fast-links/README.md

 # Fast Linking - Google Chrome Extension

-`Painlessly embed references into your online comments and posts`g
+`Painlessly embed references into your online comments and posts`

 -----